gkapfham/python-talk-abstracts/README.md

 - [PyCon 2019 Poster Symposium: Automatic Detection of Pseudo-tested Methods Using Python and Pytest](pycon_2019_psuedotested_methods.md)

+- [PyCon 2019 Poster Symposium: Using Python and GitHub for Team Formation and Assessment](pycon_2019_group_formation.md)

 - [PyCon 2018 Education Summit: Using GitHub, Travis CI, and Python to Introduce Collaborative Software Development](pycon_2018_collaborative_software.md)